lehner/gpt/README.md

 To run, for example the [gpt tutorials](https://github.com/lehner/gpt#tutorials), use `-v` to mount the directory into the Docker image, i.e.
 ```
-docker run --rm -v /local/path/to/gpt-repository/documentation/tutorial:/notebooks/tutorial -p 8888:8888 gptdev/notebook
+docker run --rm -v /local/path/to/gpt-repository/documentation/tutorials:/notebooks/tutorials -p 8888:8888 gptdev/notebook
 ```

 Open the shown link `http://127.0.0.1:8888/?token=<token>`, in a browser.
-You should then see the `tutorial` folder, from within you can run the interactive tutorials.
+You should then see the `tutorials` folder, from within you can run the interactive tutorials.

 If you prefer an interactive python3 console run
 ```